Background pattern

 Take the following precautions during treatment with Jorveza, as your immune system may be weakened:

 Jorveza may affect the results of adrenal function tests (ACTH stimulation test) requested by your doctor or in a hospital.
-Inform your doctors that you have been taking Jorveza before any test is performed.
+Tell your doctors that you have been taking Jorveza before any test is performed.

 Children and adolescents